 10. Destroy confidential information before throwing away

-For any junk mail that does get through to you, make sure to shred any credit card offers and other mail with confidential info.
+Shred any credit card offers, receipts, tax forms, bank statements, and other documents with confidential info.
 I not only rip them up, but I throw away half of the ripped up paper in a different trash can so the pieces can’t be easily re-assembled.
 (Or even better, keep half of it and throw that away in next week’s trash).
-Do the same for any paper containing confidential information that you want to dispose of such as bank statements, tax forms, etc., and of course, old credit cards.

 11. Keep mailing addresses up to date